- Flip a coin – you win 50% of your net worth on heads, but only lose 40% on tails. Despite seeming favourable, chances are you’ll eventually go bust.

 (ii) “If it takes 1 pregnant woman 9 months to give birth, then 9 pregnant women should only take 1 month.”

 (iii) “Recipe says bake for 60 minutes at 200 degrees, but I’ll just bake for 30 minutes at 400 degrees.”

 1.5.
 Another way of looking at it

-You’ll find alternative definitions of ergodicity depending on its disciplinary origin: mathematics, physics, and economics.
+You’ll find alternative definitions of ergodicity depending on its disciplinary origin.
 But they all converge to similar central points.